danielsmbernal/exercises-java/ex04-inheritance-polymorphism/README.md

 The rules to calculate the taxes are:

-:small_orange_diamond: **Natural person**: If the annual income is below U$ 20000.0, 15% of the value is charged.
+* **Natural person**: If the annual income is below U$ 20000.0, 15% of the value is charged.
 If the annual income is U$ 20000.00 or above, 25% of the value is charged.
 If there was health expenses, 50% of these expenses are deducted from the tax.

-:small_orange_diamond:**Legal person**: Pay 16% tax.
+* **Legal person**: Pay 16% tax.
 However, if the company has more then 10 employees, it pays 14% tax.
 <br>

 ## AND THAT'S IT!!!